 Figure 6.
-Web Service published to service broker and used later in application
+Web service published to service broker and used later in application

-On one end, a client of a resource (collaborative application) finds and binds to the general Collaboration Web Service and cooperates with it through its resource-facing I/O; on the other end, a WS viewer performs the same procedure to bind to the general Collaboration Web Service and cooperates with it through its user-facing I/O.
+On one end, a client of a resource (collaborative applications) finds and binds to the general Collaboration Web Service and cooperates with it through its resource-facing I/O; on the other end, a WS viewer performs the same procedure to bind to the general Collaboration Web Service and cooperates with it through its user-facing I/O.

-More specifically, as described in the scenarios before, the speaker's WS viewer is bound to the instance of the general Collaboration Web Service that has the Master client (or clients) of a resource (or resources) bound to it, and each audience's WS viewer is bound to the instance of the general Collaboration Web Service that has the Participant client (or clients) of the corresponding resource (or resources) bound to it.
+More specifically, as described in the scenarios before, the speaker's WS viewer is bound to the instance of the general Collaboration Web Service that has the Master client of a resource bound to it, and each audience's WS viewer is bound to the instance of the general Collaboration Web Service that has the Participant client of the corresponding resource bound to it.
 As always, the Master client and the Participant client(s) of each resource type collaborate on event messages via the underlying communication of the NB event broker.